 European stocks slip as Carrefour abandons takeover talks

-Jan 18 (Reuters) - European stocks slipped on Monday as French retailer Carrefour tumbled after ending 16.2 billion euro ($19.57 billion) merger talks with Alimentation Couche-Tard, with worries about a slow economic recovery keeping investors on edge.
+Jan 18 (Reuters) - European stocks inched lower on Monday as French retailer Carrefour tumbled after ending 16.2 billion euro ($19.57 billion) merger talks with Alimentation Couche-Tard, with worries about a slow economic recovery keeping investors on edge.

-The pan-European STOXX 600 index .STOXX slipped 0.2% by 0810 GMT, extending losses from Friday when the benchmark index snapped a four weeks of gains.
+The pan-European STOXX 600 index .STOXX was down 0.1% after snapping a four-week winning run on Friday, with losses in oil and utilities offset by gains in technology stocks.

-A better-than-expected quarterly rebound for China's economy failed to excite investors who feared that soaring COVID-19 cases and tight restrictions in continent could dent growth in the first quarter.
+Data showing a better-than-expected quarterly rebound in China's economy failed to excite investors who feared that tight coronavirus restrictions and possible challenges to vaccine supplies in continent could dent growth in the first quarter.

+A slide in oil prices dragged down stocks of BP BP.L, Royal Dutch Shell RDSa.L and Total TOTF.PA.
+O/R

-Carrefour CARR.PA fell 5.9% in early deals after its takeover talks with Canada's Alimentation Couche-Tard ATDb.TO failed and the two sides decided to work on partnership opportunities.
+Carrefour CARR.PA fell 5.6% after its takeover talks with Canada's Alimentation Couche-Tard ATDb.TOfailed and the two sides decided to work on partnership opportunities.

-The stock had shed nearly a third of its gains after the French government opposed the deal last week.
+The stock has erased almost all its gains since the deal was announced last week.
+The proposed merger had faced strong opposition from the French government, which cited food security as the main concern.

+"With the great majority of M&A speculation set to disappear on Carrefour today, the attention will refocus on the group's Q4 performance," equity analysts at Bryan Garnier wrote in a note.

+Investors also kept an eye on political developments in Rome as Prime Minister Giuseppe Conte faces two days of parliamentary votes that will decide if his fragile coalition can cling to power.

-Shares in carmaker Stellantis STLA.PA, STLA.MI rose almost 3% in its first day of trading in the Paris stock market on the completion of merger between Fiat Chrysler and PSA.
+Shares in carmaker Stellantis STLA.PA, STLA.MI jumped 5.7% in their first day of trading in Milan on the completion of the $52 billion merger between Fiat Chrysler and PSA.

+In other M&A-driven moves, French waste and water management company Suez SEVI.PA, which is fighting a takeover approach from arch-rival Veolia VIE.PA rose 2.8%, after it said it had received an alternative proposal from investment firms Ardian and Global Infrastructure Partners.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur)